HARSHSOKHANDA/Backend_Project/readme.md

 - Stylish UI with custom CSS
 - Arrays of adjectives and nouns for endless combinations

+### 5. JSON API
+A Node.js and Express.js project that serves data from a local recipe.json file via API endpoints.

+## Features

+- Serves JSON data through RESTful endpoints
+- Reads data from recipe.json
+- Easy to extend for additional endpoints or data

 ## Getting Started

 ### Prerequisites